 Step 4: Quick clean-up

 Pull the filter out, dump the grounds, give the filter and cap a quick rinse or wash them with soap (Rumble Jars are dishwasher safe!).
 Voilà!
 Clean-up est terminé.

 Step 5: Get Brewsy

-You can drink it straight from the Mason jar!
-If you have any left over that you'd like to store for later, just screw on the metal lid and put it back in the fridge for the next day.
+Drink your coffee straight from the Mason jar if you like!
+And if you have any left over, just screw on the metal lid and store it in the fridge for the next day.
 Cold brew can last in the fridge for up to two weeks (but we recommend limiting it to a week or less).

-(NEW!)
-Optional Step 4.5: Use the second-stage filter bag
+*Optional Step 4.5: Using the second-stage filter bag

 That 100% cotton bag that comes with your Rumble Jar is designed to be a second-stage filter (so don't throw it away!).
-It's an added step that will be overkill for most folks, and unnecessary for anyone using the recommended coarse grounds.
-However, if you brew with fine grounds and you really dislike the silty particles that can result from making cold brew with fine grounds, then this second-stage filter might come in handy.
-If so, refer to our separate FAQ about the filter bag for more info on using it with the Rumble Jar.
+It's definitely an added step that tends to be overkill for most folks, especially those brewing with coarse grounds.
+However, if you brew with medium/fine grounds and you really dislike the silty particles that can result from making cold brew with fine grounds, then this second-stage filter might come in handy.
+We have a separate FAQ about the filter bag if you need more info about using it.